The best places to visit in Hawaii will wow you with their extraordinary beauty.

 With its stunning rugged cliffs and lush valleys, the Na Pali Coast is the most iconic landscape on the island of Kauai, and without a doubt one of the best places to visit in Hawaii.

 You can enjoy this amazing place by land, sea, or air.
+But note: there is no road access to this incredible place.

 If you like hiking, the Kalalau Trail runs along the Na Pali coastline for 11 miles, offering incredible views.
 It’s a challenging trail even for experienced hikers in great shape, and you have to get overnight camping permits in advance.